magna-sec/Ptah/README.md

 # !
 WORK IN PROGRESS !
 ## Purpose:
-I got bored of constantly installing/reinstalling tooling, redirectors, teamservers and AD networks.
-The dream would be to spin up around 3 Ubuntu machines, a few Windows machines and then let ansible do its thing and bam!
-A lab!
+I got bored of constantly installing/reinstalling tooling, redirectors, teamservers and AD networks. `Ptah` aims to create any attacking infra you need and the ability to create a randomly misconfigured AD lab.

+`Ptah` is a "wrapper" around ansible, the script changes various facts (variables) in different files.

 ## Script:
-A script is included `ptah.py` to help you create your `inventory.yml` files for deployment.
+- Features:
+    - Alter your `inventory.yml`
+    - Create a breach, providing you with a beacon as a random user.

 This is a very rough script and very much a work in progress.

+---
-## Current Abilities
+# Current Abilities
 ## Linux:
 - Fill Ubuntu with decent tooling
 - Deploy Teamservers for CS/PoshC2/Sliver